rovaughn/platform-docs/platform/manual/tutorial/user-model.rst

 #. **Login**

-   Lets try to login with the username and password that we just registered with.
+   Let's try to login with the username and password that we just registered with.
 Select ``Login`` in the left panel.

    .. image:: ../../../img/platform/manual/tutorial/tutorial-username-login.png